Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Gross-Zagier via the signature (1,2) setting

 Note that the cuspidal divisor $\mathcal{C}(f)$ does not intersect with any of the special divisors $\mathcal{Z}(\mu, m)$.
-We now apply the arithmetic height formula $(\ref{AHF})$ shown\footnote{Here, we could also use the original argument of Bruinier-Yang \cite[Theorem 7.7]{BY}, replacing their substitution of the formula \cite[Theorem 4.7]{BY} with the slightly modified version we derive in Theorem \ref{BY4.7} above to obtain the same result, i.e.~without any condition on the parity of the discriminant $d_k$.} in Theorem \ref{BYAGHMP} for each of the negative definite spaces $U_j = V \cap x(\mu_j, m_j)^{\perp}$ and lattices $\mathcal{N}_j = U_j \cap L$ and $\mathcal{P}_j = \mathcal{N}_j^{\perp} \subset L$ with Lemma \ref{7.3} (cf.~\cite[Lemma 7.3]{BY}) and the identification of central derivative $L$-values $(\ref{HurwitzID})$ and Lemma \ref{7.4} (i) and (iii) for the cuspidal form $f \in H_{1/2}(\omega_L)$ to each index $j=0,1$ to obtain the arithmetic height formulae
+We now apply the arithmetic height formula $(\ref{AHF})$ shown\footnote{Here, we could also use the original argument of Bruinier-Yang \cite[Theorem 7.7]{BY}, replacing their substitution of the formula \cite[Theorem 4.7]{BY} with the slightly modified version we derive in Theorem \ref{BY4.7} above to obtain the same result.} in Theorem \ref{BYAGHMP} for each of the negative definite spaces $U_j = V \cap x(\mu_j, m_j)^{\perp}$ and lattices $\mathcal{N}_j = U_j \cap L$ and $\mathcal{P}_j = \mathcal{N}_j^{\perp} \subset L$ with Lemma \ref{7.3} (cf.~\cite[Lemma 7.3]{BY}) and the identification of central derivative $L$-values $(\ref{HurwitzID})$ and Lemma \ref{7.4} (i) and (iii) for the cuspidal form $f \in H_{1/2}(\omega_L)$ to each index $j=0,1$ to obtain the arithmetic height formulae

 so that

 Now, it is not hard to show that we can choose the pairs $(\mu_0, m_0)$ and $(\mu_1, m_1)$ in such a way that the constant $c = c(\mu_0, \mu_1, m_0, m_1)$ does not vanish.
 We can then deduce from the calculation $(\ref{hc})$ that